9 Industrial Engineering Principles You Can Apply to Your Life

-The challenge is to avoid the hero and to promote the team instead.
+The challenge is to avoid the hero and to promote team work instead.
 Don’t expect yourself or others to know everything.
 Don’t be a lone wolf or be an old expert who refuses to see new perspectives.
 Team work is about humility.
 Sure, there’s always going to be different levels of experience and gaps in knowledge, and that’s why we need to prioritize mentoring.
 I like to think of it as ongoing apprenticeship.

 The school system was created to get us prepared for the job force, but that’s changed.
 Schooling provides a head start, but true education lasts a lifetime.
 When we’re done with school, we’re just starting.
 And we need organizations to pick up where school left off with the right coaching, training, and facilitation.
 Not the quick job-shadowing, or the shallow induction training, but real long-term serious apprenticeship.
 I’d be willing to bet that if organizations committed to people’s long term learning, especially in a personal manner, (not just sending someone to resume-building seminars or courses) that people would stick around longer, and team work would flourish.